simonmichael/hledger/hledger-ui/doc/hledger-ui.1.m4.md

 `BACKSPACE` or `DELETE` clears any filters in effect.

-`ESCAPE` clears any filters and jumps to the top screen.
+`ESCAPE` removes any filters currently in effect, and jumps to the top screen.
+Or, it cancels a minibuffer edit or help dialog if one is active.

+`g` reloads from the data file(s) and updates the current screen and any previous screens.
+(With large files, there can be a noticeable pause.)

+`a` runs command-line hledger's add command, and reloads the updated file.
+This allows some basic data entry.

 `q` quits the application.